Nate Parker: Directing

+In evaluating the impact of the public's reaction to Parker's alleged 1999 rape of a fellow Penn State student, industry insiders said that, unlike Roman Polanski and Woody Allen, both accused of sexual assault, Parker was just beginning his directing career and had not "built up an acclaimed body of work that might encourage some to say they are willing to separate the artist from the art."

 In August 2016, Parker was honored with the Sundance Institute's Vanguard Award.

-In evaluating the impact of the public's reaction to Parker's alleged 1999 rape of a fellow Penn State student, a film producer told The Hollywood Reporter about Parker's directing career, "His inability to act like he cared that people invested a whole lot of money in him — sorry.
-You go into the 'life is too short' category."
-Noting that the first half of the New York Times review of The Birth of a Nation is taken up with the controversy, this person adds, "No matter what Nate Parker makes, ... this will always be the first paragraph."
-Other industry insiders note that, "unlike [Mel] Gibson — or Roman Polanski or Woody Allen, both accused of sexual assault (Polanski pled guilty to unlawful sexual intercourse) — Parker is just beginning his directing career and has not built up an acclaimed body of work that might encourage some to say they are willing to separate the artist from the art."

-In 2019, Parker wrote, directed, and starred in the film American Skin, which had its world premiere at the Venice Film Festival in August 2019.
+In 2019, he wrote, directed, and starred in the film American Skin, which had its world premiere at the Venice Film Festival in August 2019.
 Following its release, American Skin has received $4 million over a fortnight and finished in the top 10 on FandangoNow, Google Play, and Spectrum's PVOD rental charts.
 Becoming one of the highest grossing titles for its distributor, Vertical Entertainment on PVOD.
 The Venice Film Festival’s Sconfini Section awarded the prize of "Best Film" to American Skin on September 7, 2019, the first film addressing the racial injustice theme to have won in the category.

-Parker's next film is Solitary, an American drama film written, directed, and produced by Nate Parker and stars David Oyelowo, Barry Pepper and Jimmie Fails.

-Parker directed 10 episodes of Baselines a web series about a family based in Los Angeles intent on protecting their son, Jamiel Chambers, and his basketball dreams from the dangers of inner-city American life.
+Parker directed 10 episodes of Baselines, a web series about a family based in Los Angeles intent on protecting their son, Jamiel Chambers, and his basketball dreams from the dangers of inner-city American life.

+Parker's next film Newborn, will be released on April 10, 2026 and distributed by AMC Theatres.
+Filmed in 2020, the film is a drama written, directed, and produced by Parker and stars David Oyelowo, Barry Pepper and Jimmie Fails.